 Pro Bono Pledge

 Georgetown Law is dedicated to the principle that members of the legal profession, and those aspiring to enter the legal profession, have a professional obligation to assist in providing quality legal services to individuals, groups, or causes that are under-represented in or lack access to the legal system.
-In furtherance of this principle, Georgetown Law challenges all incoming J.D. law students to pledge to complete at least 75 hours of law-related volunteer work and community service before they graduate.
-Second year J.D. transfer students are asked to pledge 50 hours and LL.M. candidates, 25 hours.
+In furtherance of this principle, Georgetown Law challenges all incoming J.D. law students to pledge to complete at least 50 hours of law-related volunteer work before they graduate.
+Second year J.D. transfer students are asked to pledge 35 hours and LL.M. candidates, 20 hours.
 Students who meet their Pro Bono Pledge goals will receive a certificate from the Dean and recognition at commencement.

-- Log into Symplicity and go to your profile page.
-Click on "Switch to Tab View."
+- Log into Symplicity and go to the "My Account" page.

-- Once in Tab View, click on the "Pro Bono" tab, and then "Registration."
+- Click on the "Pro Bono" tab, and then "Registration."

 - Fill out the registration form.
 Be sure to select your interests, list your language skills and briefly describe your relevant background (this will help the Pro Bono Coordinator let you know about volunteer opportunities that might interest you or for which you have relevant language skills).

-- Click "I Agree" to sign up for the Pro Bono Pledge.
+- Click the "I Agree" box and then the blue "Save Changes" button to sign up for the Pro Bono Pledge.